Planning Your Visit

 Have a Picnic!

 There are a number of picnic tables set under a grove of trees along the Blue Mine brook near the pool.
-No open fires are allowed, but you can bring a grill or use the stationary grills available in the picnic area.
+No open fires are allowed, but you can bring a table-top propane grill or use the stationary grills available in the picnic area.
 The pool snack stand offers hot and cold food and drinks if you don't want to bring your own.

 Our policy is that you must take your garbage with you when you leave, so please plan accordingly.